TMJ Treatment

 Missing Teeth

 In extreme cases of TMJ disorders, patients may lose their teeth from the constant pressure put upon them.
-Your teeth may become loose and eventually fall out if you don't seek treatment.
+Cracked teeth can get infected, and if the crack extends to the root, they may require extraction.
+Gum recession can also lead to tooth loss.

 Gum Recession